 Every year a number of students take advantage of Au Sable’s specialized courses to become certified in a particular area of environmental stewardship.
 Completing an Au Sable certificate program confirms a student’s expertise in the foundational knowledge and skills of that particular area of environmental stewardship, while offering the flexibility for students to shape their course of study according to their interests.
-ASI administers naturalist, land resources analyst, water resources analyst, environmental analyst, and stewardship ecologist certificate programs.
+ASI administers certificate programs in the following areas:

 To receive their certificate, students working toward a certificate must file a formal certificate application no later than the beginning of the semester in which they expect to graduate from their home institution.
 Applications may be obtained from the Admissions Office.